 Requirements for workspaces

 A well-designed workspace has a window, a comfortable temperature, efficient ventilation and the right level of lighting.
-The minimum height of a workspace is 2.5 metres, and the room must be spacious enough to enable employees to perform their work and move about.
+A workspace must be spacious enough to enable employees to perform their work and move about.
 The room must also have enough capacity to accommodate the type of work performed there and in any case at least 10 cubic metres per worker.

 Machinery and equipment must be positioned correctly